bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4-1.md

 This example demonstrates the operation of the FrameBuffer of Linux, enabling color and color grid testing.You need connect the LCD to MYD-Y6ULX board LCD interface(J3).

-We have three kinds LCD with touch panel.
+We have three kinds LCD with touch panel.The MY-TFT043RV2 is default on.

 Model | Descritpion
 ----- | -----------